 If you’d like, you can combine different dimensions to create a unique key that could be possible to identify a set of observations, though make sure to carefully select all the fields, as this process is error-prone and could lead to wrong results.

-It is a best practice to harmonize fields like "campaign" and "impressions" across their sources in Funnel before sharing those, but if sharing a large number of fields we recommend having separate Shares with native fields for each platform.
+It is a best practice to harmonize fields like "campaign" and "impressions" across their sources in Funnel before sharing those, but if sharing a large number of fields we recommend having separate Data Shares with native fields for each platform.
 After sharing them into different tables this data can be joined using date, as that field would be common across all the Shares.

 Which files/tables have changed since the last run?